UWL-CODERS/CODERS_Website/README.md

 Welcome to the CODERS Club Website GitHub repository!
 This website serves as the central hub for our vibrant community of coding enthusiasts at our college.

-## About CODERS Club

-CODERS Club is a student-led organization dedicated to fostering a passion for programming, software development, and computer science.
-We provide a supportive environment for students to enhance their coding skills, collaborate on projects, and explore cutting-edge technologies.

-## What We Do

-- Organize weekly coding sessions and workshops
-- Host CS Lightning Talks on research projects
-- Facilitate group and individual coding projects
-- Arrange industry guest speaker events
-- Participate in hackathons and coding competitions

 ## Website Structure

 Our website is built using the following technologies: